petros-tinkers/petros-tinkers.github.io/_projects/korg-sas-20-synth-restoration.md

 I took it apart once more and this time used a small copper piece to manually complete the circuit.
 All the keys worked except for a few that belonged to the same column.
 I dug deeper and found two problem areas.
 The first was a wire that had beed severed, and the second was that the carbon pads were degraded.

 I ordered a product from aliexpress that claimed to fix the pads.
-It was a kit of conductive pads that you can stick on to the pads.
+It was a kit of conductive stickers that you can stick on to the pads.
 I cleaned the pads thorougly using some cotton swabs and some isopropyl alcohol to ensure the best adhesion.
-Then I applied the product while wearing gloves to avoid contamination and compromise adhesion.
+Then I applied the product while wearing gloves to avoid contamination that could compromise adhesion.

 <!-- ![Repair Preparation](/assets/projects/korg-sas-20-synth-restoration/repair-preparation.jpg) -->